 - Applying for compensation from the Travel Compensation Fund (TCF) if the insolvent is a registered travel agent

-- Lodging a complaint with the Financial Ombudsman Service (FOS)
+- Lodging a complaint with the Australian Financial Complaints Authority (AFCA)

 Apply for cancellation travel insurance

 Cancellation cover is an area of travel insurance where not everything is always cut and dried.
 However,it is important to have cancellation cover, particularly if you have paid for your holiday in advance.